potatochipsnotincluded/Sabre/README.md

-# Island Survival
+# Sabre Engine
-This is a survival game set on procedurally generated islands.
+Sabre Engine is a game engine in C++ with C# scripting.
+It supports Mac and Windows.
 The `Scripts/` directory contains build scripts for Windows and Linux, and the `Vendor/` directory contains Premake binaries (currently version `5.0-beta2`).

 ## Getting Started